funixz/glusterdocs/Install-Guide/Setup_Bare_metal.md

 -   Most manufacturers enable power saving mode by default.
 This is a great idea for servers that do not have high performance requirements.
-For the average storage server, the performance impact of the power savings is not a reasonable trade off
+For the average storage server, the performance impact of the power savings is not a reasonable trade off.
 -   Newer motherboards and processors have lots of nifty features!
     Enhancements in virtualization, newer ways of doing predictive algorithms and NUMA are just a few to mention.
 To be safe, many